mcaceresb/stata-gtools/README.md

 These are options/features I would like to support, but I don't have an ETA for them (and they almost surely won't make it to the 1.0 release):

+- [ ] Improve debugging info.
+- [ ] Improve code comments when you write the API!
 - [ ] Minimize memory use.
 - [ ] Add option to control how to treat missing values in gcollapse
     - [ ] anymissing()